Small Electrical Jobs: Do Electricians Do Small Jobs in Adelaide?

 - Point out genuine safety issues

-- Give you a written quote for extra work
+- Give you a written fixed quote for any extra work

 - Let you think about it (no pressure)